marccej95/Simple-Expense-Lister-Tracker/README.md

 # Simple-Expense-Lister-Tracker

-# Simply enter an amount and click on the Add Expense or Add Money In button to keep track of the amount you have
+# Simply enter an amount and click on the Add Expense or Add Money In button to keep track of the amount of money you have used